Acetolactate synthase: Regulation

 In bacteria (E. coli)), Acetolactate synthase consists of three pairs of isoforms.
 Each pair includes a large subunit, which is thought to be responsible for catalysis, and a small subunit for feedback inhibition.
-Each subunit pair, or ALS I, II, and III respectively, is located on its own operon, ilvBN, ilvGM and ilvIH (where ilvN regulated ilvB, and vice versa).
+Each subunit pair, or ALS I, II, and III respectively, is located on its own operon, ilvBN, ilvGM, and ilvIH (where ilvN regulated ilvB, and vice versa).
 Together, these operons code for several enzymes involved in branched-chain amino acid biosynthesis.
 Regulation is different for each operon.

 The ilvGMEDA operon encodes the ilvGM (ALS II) pair as well as a branched-chain-amino-acid transaminase (ilvE), dihydroxy-acid dehydratase (ilvD), and threonine ammonia-lyase (ilvA).
 It is regulated by feedback inhibition in the form of transcriptional attenuation.
 That is, transcription is reduced in the presence of the pathway's end-products, the branched-chain amino acids.

 The ilvBNC operon encodes the ilvBN (ALS I) pair and a ketol-acid reductoisomerase (ilvC).
 It is similarly regulated, but is specific to isoleucine and leucine; valine does not affect it directly.

 Both the ilvGMEDA and ilvBNC operons are derepressed during shortages of the branched-chain amino acids by the same mechanism that represses them.
 Both of these operons as well as the third, ilvIH, are regulated by leucine-responsive protein (Lrp).

 Inhibitors

 Inhibitors of ALS are used as herbicides that slowly starve affected plants of these amino acids, which eventually leads to inhibition of DNA synthesis.
 They affect grasses and dicots alike.
 They are not a chemistry class but rather a mechanism of action class with diverse chemistries.
 The ALS inhibitor family includes sulfonylureas (SUs), imidazolinones, triazolopyrimidines (see :Category:Triazolopyrimidines), pyrimidinyl oxybenzoates, and sulfonylamino carbonyl triazolinones.
 As of March 2022, the ALS inhibitors suffer the worst (known) resistance problem of all herbicide classes, having 169 known resistant target species.
 The structures of ALS herbicides are radically different from the normal substrate and so none of them bind at the catalytic site but instead at a site specific to herbicidal action.
-Therefore resistance mutations are expected to have widely varying effects on normal ALS catalysis activity, positive, negative and neutral.
+Therefore resistance mutations are expected to have widely varying effects on normal ALS catalysis activity, positive, negative, and neutral.
 Unsurprisingly that is exactly what experiments have shown, including Yu et al., 2007 finding resistance in Hordeum murinum due to a proline→serine substitution at amino acid 197 to increase ALS activity by 2x-3x.

-Clinical significance

-CADASIL, an identified autosomal dominant condition characterized by the recurrence of subcortical infarcts leading to dementia, was previously mapped to “ILVBL” gene within a 2-cM interval, D19S226–D19S199.
-This gene encodes a protein highly similar to the acetolactate synthase of other organisms.
-No recombination event was observed with D19S841, a highly polymorphic microsatellite marker isolated from a cosmid mapped to this region.
-No mutation was detected on this gene in CADASIL patients, suggesting that it is not implicated in this disorder.

 Interactions

-In the study of Escherichia coli, the FAD binding domain of ilvB has been shown to interact with ilvN and activate the AHAS I enzyme.
+In the study of Escherichia coli, the FAD-binding domain of ilvB has been shown to interact with ilvN and activate the AHAS I enzyme.